List of Marvel Comics characters: W: White Sword

 White Sword (Blue) is a character appearing in American comic books published by Marvel Comics, created by writer Jonathan Hickman and artist Pepe Larraz, and first appearing in X-Men (vol. 5) #12 (September 2020).

 Blue was a mutant born on Okkara.
-When Daemons from the dimension Amenth attacked Okkara, he took up his fallen father's sword and took the name White Sword, leading his One Hundred Champions into Amenth as a vanguard and buying time for the rest of the Okkaran forces.
+When Daemons from Amenth attacked Okkara, he took up his fallen father's sword and took the name White Sword, leading his One Hundred Champions into Amenth as a vanguard and buying time for the rest of the Okkaran forces.
 He and his army were lost and presumed dead in Amenth, but in reality, they built a stronghold, the Ivory Spire, deep within the dimension to defend against the Daemon hordes.
-Over millennia, the White Sword and his champions battled the Daemons daily, with the former resurrecting any champions killed in battle.
-This endless cycle eventually drove him mad, so much so that when Genesis encountered him during her counteroffensive against Annihilation, he saw her and her army as enemies and attacked, forcing them to retreat to Arakko.
+Over millennia, White Sword and his champions battled the Daemons daily, with the former resurrecting any champions killed in battle.
+This endless cycle eventually drove him mad, so much so that when Genesis encountered him during her counteroffensive against Annihilation, he saw her and her army as enemies and attacked.

-The White Sword was recruited by Famine and Death to fight for Arakko in the X of Swords tournament in Otherworld, on the condition that they would give him whatever he desired should they win.
-He participated in three challenges, winning all of them and killing Gorgon in the final challenge.
-When Arakko lost the tournament and Annihilation summoned its forces to invade Earth, the White Sword and his champions chose to leave the battlefield and return to the Ivory Spire in Amenth, reasoning that they had not come to fight a war.
+White Sword is recruited by Famine and Death to fight for Arakko in the X of Swords tournament, on the condition that they would give him whatever he desired should they win.
+White Sword participates in three challenges, winning all of them and killing Gorgon in the final challenge.
+When Arakko loses the tournament, White Sword and his champions return to Amenth.

-The White Sword was later defeated by Genesis and fell under her control shortly before the latter traveled to Planet Arakko and incited a civil war.
-Ninety-nine of his champions fell alongside him, but he sent the last one, Jon Ironfire, to Planet Arakko to warn them of Genesis' coming.
-He and the remaining champions later fought and were defeated by Ironfire.
-After Storm destroyed the Annihilation Staff, the White Sword was freed from Genesis' control.

-Powers and abilities of the White Sword
+Powers and abilities of White Sword

-The White Sword is an Omega-level mutant with healing powers strong enough to resurrect the dead.
+White Sword is an Omega-level mutant with healing powers strong enough to resurrect the dead.
 He is also capable of placing those he heals under his control.
-If he releases someone from his control, he will never be able to heal or control them again.
-The White Sword is very long-lived, being thousands of years old.
+If he releases someone from his control, he cannot heal or control them again.
+White Sword is very long-lived, being thousands of years old.

 In combat, he wields a white sword named Purity, passed down to him from his father.